 - Link Checking: Perform a static code analysis using Lint to identify performance issues and recommend best practices to improve the quality of the code.

 Although there are more features to cover, we’ll leave them out to maintain a clean list.
-Let’s now see how to install Android Studio on your preferred Linux distribution.
+Let’s now see how to install the latest version of Android Studio on your preferred Linux distribution.

 Before you begin, it’s essential to be aware that Android Studio is a resource-intensive IDE, and your system must meet the minimum requirements: